karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - PC2(3) 192.168.0.99/27
     - PC3(3) 192.168.0.100/27
     - PC4(3) 192.168.0.101/27
-    - all PC's from the first group was connected with Switch0(1) via (Copper Straight-through)).
+    - all PC's from the first group were connected with Switch0(1) via (Copper Straight-through)).
-    - all PC's from the second group was connected with Switch0(3) via (Copper Straight-through)).
+    - all PC's from the second group were connected with Switch0(3) via (Copper Straight-through)).
     - Switch0(1)(port Fa4/1) was connected with Router2(port Fa 8/0, ip address 192.164.0.68/27 ) via Fiber.
     - Switch0(3)(port Fa4/1) was connected with Router2(port Fa 4/0, ip address 192.164.0.102/27) via Fiber

 - The 3 floor with 2 groups of PC's(The first group-3 PC's, the second group -5  PC's).
-    - Everyone PC's(The 3 floor, the first group) was assigned the IP-adress
+    - Everyone PC's(The 3 floor, the first group) was assigned the IP-address
     - PC0(4) 192.168.0.129/27
     - PC1(4) 192.168.0.130/27
     - PC2(4) 192.168.0.131/27
-    - Everyone PC's(The 3 floor, the second group) was assigned the IP-adress
+    - Everyone PC's(The 3 floor, the second group) was assigned the IP-address
     - PC0(2)(1) 192.168.0.161/27
     - PC1(2)(1) 192.168.0.162/27
     - PC2(2)(1) 192.168.0.163/27
     - PC3(2)(1) 192.168.0.164/27
     - PC4(2)(1) 192.168.0.165/27
-    - all PC's from the first group was connected with Switch0(4) via (Copper Straight-through)).
+    - all PC's from the first group were connected with Switch0(4) via (Copper Straight-through)).
-    - all PC's from the second group was connected with Switch0(2)(1) via (Copper Straight-through)).
+    - all PC's from the second group were connected with Switch0(2)(1) via (Copper Straight-through)).
     - Switch0(4)(port Fa4/1) was connected with Router2(port Fa 7/0, ip adress 192.164.0.132/27 ) via Fiber.
     - Switch0(2)(1)(port Fa5/1) was connected with Router2(port Fa 3/0, ip adress 192.164.0.166/27) via Fiber